Skip to main content

 Academic

 A sophisticated analysis of the vascular consequences of untreated hypogonadism requires moving beyond systemic descriptions to the precise molecular and cellular pathways involved.
-The detrimental effects of on the vasculature are not incidental; they are the result of specific alterations in genomic and non-genomic signaling, enzymatic function, and cellular behavior.
+The detrimental effects of testosterone deficiency on the vasculature are not incidental; they are the result of specific alterations in genomic and non-genomic signaling, enzymatic function, and cellular behavior.
 This deep dive reveals a complex interplay between hormonal signaling and the fundamental processes of vascular homeostasis and repair.

 Genomic and Non-Genomic Actions on Vascular Cells